adib/coursera_devdataprod-012_01/Presentation/Presentation.md

     data=trainingSet)
 ```

-We also have a [web-based calculator](http://example.com) to test this model out.
+We also have a [web-based calculator](http://example.com) to try out the model.

 Prediction Accuracy